 ‘A Superior Spectre captivated me right from the first page.
 It is a fascinating study of human nature and what makes up our sense of self.’
 NICKI J. MARKUS BLOG

 ‘A clever piece of literary fiction.’
-THERESA MAY WRITES
+THERESA SMITH WRITES